 When signing an epetition, your personal details are visible within the details of that Petition page and remain so until the close of the Petition.

-If you sign a petition and later wish to have your personal details removed due to privacy reasons, a written request should be made to the Head of Democratic Services at firstname.lastname@example.org.
+If you sign a petition and later wish to have your personal details removed due to privacy reasons, a written request should be made to the Assistant Director (Democracy) at firstname.lastname@example.org.